 I originally wrote this as a single post to demonstrate how I deployed an ASP.NET Core side project onto a Linux machine using Docker.
-It soon became a very large post as I covered installing Nginx as well as configuring SSL.
+It soon became a very large pos.
+I covered installing Nginx as well as configuring SSL on the way.
 So, to get things started, this will be one of the first posts on how to create a Linux machine with Docker.

 Cheap hosting for ASP.NET Core

-I wanted to find a cheap method of hosting for ASP.NET Core and thus discovered DigitalOcean offered a package for just $5.
+I wanted to find a cheap method of hosting for ASP.NET Core and thus discovered DigitalOcean.
+Theye offer a very affordable package for just $5.
 Yes.
 Just $5.
 No, its not slow at all.
-Its pretty quick.
+Its pretty quick!

 How to create a Docker droplet

 Sign up to DigitalOcean if you haven't got one already.
-If you can use this referral to get you some free credits to get you started.
+You can use this referral to get you some free credits to get you started.

 Create an account with DigitalOcean